MartinoTommasini/ZBOSS_extended/README.md

 - hw/zb_sniffer_radio.c
 - hw/zb_sniffer_transport.c

+## Note
+The killerbee driver for this firmware is not merged in the official killerbee repository yet.
+Therefore, this firmware does not work out-of-the-box with https://github.com/riverloopsec/killerbee .
+The driver and the minor additions needed to allow compatibility between Killerbee and ZBOSS_extended are already implemented in https://github.com/MartinoTommasini/killerbee.
+Driver file:
+- killerbee/dev_cc2531_zboss.py.
+Small additions to:
+- killerbee/__init__.py
+- killerbee/kbutils.py

 ## TODO:
 - Add support for 64 byte packets arriving from the host to the CC2531 endpoints.